tarunhk/RESTful-Bookstore-API/README.md

 ---

 ## 💡 Future Improvements

-* Add JWT Authentication
+- Add JWT Authentication
-* Use MySQL/PostgreSQL instead of H2
+- Use MySQL/PostgreSQL instead of H2
-* Add Global Exception Handling
+- Add Global Exception Handling
-* Implement DTO pattern
+- Implement DTO pattern

----

-## 👨‍💻 Author

-Akash Natarajan

----

 ## ⭐ If you like this project